What is an audio converter?

 What output format is supported?

-The MVP conversion engine supports MP3 output first.
+The current version conversion engine supports MP3 output first.

 What input formats can I use?